 DC (12 volt) OUTLET:

 The DC outlet over by the drivers side is used for the tire pressure monitor, and I didn’t like stringing a cord across the aisle to reach it even if we put in a doubled adaptor.
 Plus, that one runs off the engine batteries.
 This new one Steveio wired in runs from the camping batteries.
-So this means I can use my laptop on 12volt with my DC power cord when parked camping somewhere and not have to have on the inverter just to run the computer on the regular 120vac power cord.
+It has two USB ports for cell phone cords.
+Best of all, this means I can use my laptop on 12volt with my DC power cord when parked camping somewhere and not have to have on the inverter just to run the computer on the regular 120vac power cord.

 These are our two biggest drawers in the bathroom.
 Steveio had replaced the slides in them with stronger slides, but they don’t stay in a shut position too well now when travelling down the road.
 I cut some heavy duty velcro (dontcha just LOVE that stuff?) into a small L shaped for on the cabinet side and a small corresponding piece on the back corners of the drawer front.
 Works like a charm!And you don't see it when the drawer is closed.